cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

 // BlockCommittedResponse is either empty upon succes, or returns one or more
 // errors.
 Note that returning any errors here will cause CometBFT to crash. message BlockCommittedResponse {
-    // Zero or more errors occurred during the companion's processing of the
+    // If an error occurred during the companion's processing of the request. optional Error error = 1;
-    // request.
-    repeated Error errors = 1;
 }

 // Error can be one of several different types of errors.